ARQ 197 in Combination With Chemotherapy in Patients With Metastatic Colorectal Cancer

 - Prior therapy with an Epidermal Growth Factor Receptor (EGFR) inhibitor.

-- History of malignancy other than CRC, unless there is an exception that the malignancy has been cured and no tumor-specific treatment for the malignancy has been administered within the 5 years prior to initiation of study treatment (subjects with a history of basal cell carcinoma or benign tumor of cervix can be enrolled if diagnosis and treatment occurred less than 3 years prior to randomization).
+- History of malignancy other than CRC, unless there is an exception that the malignancy has been cured and no tumor-specific treatment for the malignancy has been administered within the 5 years prior to initiation of study treatment (participants with a history of basal cell carcinoma or benign tumor of cervix can be enrolled if diagnosis and treatment occurred less than 3 years prior to randomization).

 - Anticipation of need for a major surgical procedure or radiation therapy (RT) during the study.